raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 ## What's Next

-In the next section, we'll cover the system's features from the user's perspective, as well as the software engineering practices employed to ensure scalability, security, and efficient development.
+In the next section, we'll cover the the software engineering design patterns employed to ensure scalability, security, and efficient development.